About Pfizer Inc.

 The EH segment (which brings in about 40% of revenue) manages Pfizer's legacy brands that have lost or will lose patent protection and market exclusivity.
 It also manages the company's branded generics and biosimilars.
 The segment has research and development operations and provides contract manufacturing services.

-Pfizer currently has nine blockbusters, or products that bring in more than $1 billion in revenue: Lyrica, the Prevnar13 suite, Enbrel, Ibrance, Lipitor, Viagra, Sutent, Xeljanz, and the Premarin suite of products.
+Pfizer currently has 10 blockbusters, or products that bring in more than $1 billion in revenue: Lyrica, the Prevnar13 suite, Enbrel, Eliquis, Ibrance, Lipitor, Norvasc, Sutent, Xeljanz, and Chantix.
 The company is working diligently to launch new blockbusters from its robust R&D pipeline to make up for off-patent losses.
 It has dozens of projects in clinical stages of development, including drugs for psoriasis, diabetes, lung cancer, pain, and infections.

 While the US is Pfizer's single largest market (accounting for half of all revenues), the drug maker has a strong global presence.
 It operates in more than 90 international markets, including Japan (nearly 10% of sales), Australia, Canada, Finland, New Zealand, Scandinavia, South Korea, and countries in Western Europe.
 The company is also growing in emerging markets such as Brazil, China (nearly 10% of sales), India, Mexico, Russia, and Turkey.